tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/帐号管理/设置密码复杂度_intl_en.md

  - MySQL 5.7, with minor version 20201231 or later.
  - MySQL 8.0, with minor version 20201230 or later.

-- The instance architecture must be two-node/three-node.
+- The instance must be on a two-node/three-node architecture.

-## Notes
+## Use Limits
 For any password set during account creation or reset in the TencentDB for MySQL console, it must at least meet the following initial account password requirements:
-- It can contain 8 to 60 characters
+- It can contain 8 to 64 characters
 - It must contain at least three of the following character types: uppercase letters, lowercase letters, digits, and special symbols.
 - Special characters are `_+-&=!@#$%^*()`.